MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 * Last but not least, if you do nothing for a while the keyboard will switch back to the main layer by itself.
 (See Additional Notes.)

 ![Symbols and Media](https://i.imgur.com/90yvQdA.png)

-_Symbols layer, though it mostly offers numbers and F-row keys, etc._
+_Symbols layer, numbers, symbols and media keys are housed here._

-![Shifted Symbols and Function Keys](https://i.imgur.com/22XjjQ2.png) _Shifted Symbols Layer, for when two taps is easier than holding Shift as well._
+![Shifted Symbols and Function Keys](https://i.imgur.com/22XjjQ2.png)

+_Shifted Symbols Layer, for when two taps is easier than holding Shift as well._
-_Also the remainder of the Navigation keys can be found here as well as Media keys._
+_Function keys are here as well._

 ![Keyboard Settings](https://i.imgur.com/KOQUmdD.png)

-_Adjust layer, controlling keyboard settings like layout and backlighting, as well as enabling DFU Mode._
+_Adjust layer, controlling keyboard settings like layout, NKRO and enabling DFU Mode._
-_Blank keys on just this layer are not transparent here but disabled, they don't do anything when pressed._
+_Keys labeled N/A here are disabled, they don't do anything when pressed._

 To clarify:

-* Qwrty, Colmk and Game switch to Qwerty, Colemak-DHk and Gaming layout respectively.
-* BlBth toggles Backlight Breathing mode and BlStp cycles through backlight brightness levels. (off, level 1 to 5 in brightness.)
+* Qwerty, Colemak and Game switch layouts that stay even when the board loses power.
-* Nm/TK switches over to the Numpad layer, or TenKey.
+* Numpad switches over to the Numpad layer, or TenKey.
 (Hence I put it on the T-key, assuming Qwerty.(May move in the future.))
-* TNKRO toggles N-key Rollover, you may need to disable it if using this keyboard in your computer's BIOS.
+* NKRO toggles N-key Rollover, you may need to disable it if using this keyboard in your computer's BIOS.

 ![Numpad Layer](https://i.imgur.com/7llBeae.png)

 _Numpad layer, note that the Function key is used for Numpad 0._
-_Switching back is done by hitting LveNm (Leave Numpad)_ _or by waiting for Layer Idle Timeout to trigger._
+_Switching back is done by hitting Leave Num.
+(Numpad.)_
+_or by waiting for Layer Idle Timeout to trigger._

 ## Additional notes